ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Tutorial-7.md

 ## InvokeAsync

-We can add render specific code to event handlers that we pass as callbacks or register with events.
-In both these instances, the code can potentially be run on a different thread to the UI context.
+Component code can be run by event handlers we pass as callbacks or register with events.
+This code can potentially be run on a different thread to the UI context.

-The `RenderHandle` provides a reference to the Dispatcher on the UI thread that we can use to run the UI specific code.
+The `RenderHandle` provides a reference to the UI Thread Dispatcher we can use to invoke the UI specific code in the correct thread context.

-We can provide two methods:
+We implement this for both `Func` and `Action` delegates:

 ```csharp
     protected Task InvokeAsync(Action workItem)